-Next, invest in a lightweight waterproof rain jacket.
+Next, invest in a lightweight waterproof rain jacket (the Marmot PreCip has a great price-to-value ratio).
 When you layer up your rain jacket (which is a backcountry necessity) over a polar fleece shirt, over a base layer, you can be comfortable in some very cold weather — and stay dry, too, which is critical.

 To recap, choose patterns of clothes that can layer and serve different functions for different kinds of weather.
 And don’t pack more than one pair of pants or more than one heavy shirt or more than one pair of shorts.
 If you have your different layers, you can usually save a couple pounds in clothing and be prepared for most backcountry situations, rain or shine.

 Even new backpackers know they need to pack freeze-dried food and lightweight food — because as awesome as baked beans are over a campfire, a can of baked beans is just too heavy to pack 12 miles up into the mountains.
 Where most newbies go wrong, though, is packing too much food — too many meals, too many energy bars.
 In fact, we were in Yosemite one year and met a guy who had a bear can entirely filled with energy bars — and he tried to give some away to us.
 He just had too many, but he knew he couldn’t leave them behind for the bears, so he had to pack them out.
 So what you want to do is this: Choose one freeze-dried meal package (serves two people) for each night you’re out.
 After particularly long segments or legs of your journey, consider augmenting the meal with a package of dried mashed potatoes to share with your group.